 Past Recipients of the Farmraiser Grant

 Savage Mountain Farm (2020 Awardee)

 Savage Mountain Farm is a family owned and operated 140-acre diversified farm in Meyersdale, PA.
 They grow vegetables, mushrooms and fruit trees, and they raise beef cattle, hogs, poultry and rabbits on pasture.
 The feed for the hogs and poultry is grown on the farm following organic methods.
 The farm strives for environmental sustainability through carbon sequestering, livestock-vegetable integration and water conservation.

-With the Farmraiser Grant, farmers Hana and Ben Yoder will build three new farrowing huts for their pigs.
+With the Farmraiser Grant, farmers Hana and Ben Yoder originally planned to build three new farrowing huts for their pigs.
+They ended up building four!
 Shelter is especially important for sows and piglets living on pasture.
-The design of these mobile huts will allow the farmers to more easily check on the pigs while they are in the hut.
+The design of these mobile huts allows the farmers to more easily check on the pigs while they are safely sheltered.

 Second Wind Farm (2018 Awardee)